ResearchKit/AppCore/APCAppCore/APCAppCore/DataSubstrate/Model/MODEL_MIGRATION_README.txt

 5. Tell the Mapping Model to use your new conversion method.

 6. Repeat steps 1-5 for every version of the model you might encounter.
-For example, if your customers are using versions 1, 2, and 3 of your data model -- if you've released all those versions to the App Store -- you'll need to write Mapping Models converting EACH of those versions to version 5.
+For example, if your customers are using versions 1, 2, and 3 of your data model -- if you've released all those versions to the App Store -- and you're changing to version 5, you'll need to write Mapping Models converting EACH of those earlier versions to version 5.

 - - - - - - - -